spockframework/spock/docs/interaction_based_testing.rst

     1 * _                     // shortcut for and preferred over the above

 .. note:: Although ``(_.._) * _._(*_) >> _`` is a valid interaction declaration,
-   it is neither good style nor particularly useful (except for impressing your geek friends).
+   it is neither good style nor particularly useful.

 Strict Mocking
 ~~~~~~~~~~~~~~